Join Early Learning For All

 • Toddler (12-36 months) 1:6, class size 12

-Please note: starting in FY2026-2027 all academic units must come from California Teacher Credentialing approved institution.
+• Starting in FY2026-2027 all academic units must come from a Regionally Accredited California Teacher Credentialing approved institution.

 How to Apply